Guidelines for Accessing Public Records

 ARB will provide access to all public records upon request unless the law provides an exemption from disclosure.
 Examples of records exempt from disclosure under the California Public Records Act include: certain personnel records, investigative records, drafts, confidential legal advice, trade secrets, records prepared in connection with litigation, and information that may be kept confidential pursuant to other state or federal law.
 ARB may remove or redact confidential information from the record and disclose the remainder of the record.

 ARB personnel will not require that you provide identification to inspect records, or your reasons for wanting to inspect records.
 However, if records are to be picked up or mailed to you, relevant identifying information must be provided.
 Persons wishing to enter the Cal/EPA building must comply with security protocols, including providing identification to security personnel.

 Statement of Economic Interest.

-These forms can be provided by contacting the Office of Legal Affairs at (916) 322-2884 during ARB regular business hours, 8:30 a.m. to 4:30 p.m.
+These forms can be provided by contacting the Legal Office at (916) 322-2884 during ARB regular business hours, 8:30 a.m. to 4:30 p.m.
 For more information, please see our Frequently Asked Questions about accessing public records maintained by ARB.